sovity/dataspace-portal/docs/product/user-documentation/Administration and Support.md

 First name, last name, job title, email and phone number can be updated and changes persisted by clicking "Update".

 Also, a user can see the roles assigned to him/her by clicking on the Tab "Users and Roles".
-As a participant in the AP, you can have one of the following roles:
+As a participant in the Data Space Portal, you can have one of the following roles:

-- _User_: The basic role that allows a person to open multiple participant related sections in the AP, but basically cannot change anything
+- _User_: The basic role that allows a person to open multiple participant related sections in the Data Space Portal, but basically cannot change anything
 - _Key User_: The role allows creating and editing connectors for the user's organization
 - _Admin_: Can additionally manage users, invite new users and deactivate existing users